oleksadobush/Up_is_Down/README.md

 ## 1. Overview

 ### 1.1 Game Concept
 Simple minimalistic 2D runner.
 There are two types of obstacles: ones to jump on and ones to bend down.
-Small percent of all the obstacles have special power: when a player jumps on an obstacle, a passage opens and the player falls deeper in the ground. when a player bends down, a spring activates, so that player is thrown up.
+Small percent of all the obstacles have special power:
+- when a player jumps on an obstacle, a passage opens and the player falls deeper in the ground.
+- when a player bends down, a spring activates, so that player is thrown up.
-A player needs to go down at all costs, but for that he needs to jump up high a lot.
+__A player needs to go down at all costs, but for that he needs to jump up high a lot.__
-Hard… I know….

 ### 1.2 Genre
 Single-player, sided-view, runner, casual, adventure